KevinAst/MyWeb/FireWithin/MyFaith.md

   in heaven with Him.
   [Romans 6:23](https://bible.com/bible/rom.6.23.niv)

-- In order to receive this gift, you must believe that the gift is real and it can truly change your life. _This is more than a simple "head knowledge"_.
+- In order to receive this gift, you must believe that it is real and that it can truly change your life. _This is more than a simple "head knowledge"_.
 It is an act of trusting Jesus with your heart, and turning your life over to Him.
   [Ephesians 2:8](https://bible.com/bible/eph.2.8.niv)